rileym11/JS-Blockchain/README.md

   export const difficulty = 5; // how hard each block is to create (higher number = harder) export const miningReward = 10; // how many coins are users rewarded with for successful block creation
   ```
+Step 3 (optional): Write your own tests in `tests.ts`

-Step 3: Run the Blockchain!
+Step 4: Run the Blockchain!
   ```bash
   $ yarn && yarn start
   ```

-(Feel free to edit/add/remove the tests at the bottom of `main.ts`)